flutter-news-app-full-source-code/flutter-news-app-web-dashboard-full-source-code/README.md

     // Use `AppEnvironment.demo` to run with in-memory data (no API needed).
+    // Use `AppEnvironment.development` to connect to a local backend API.
-    // Use `AppEnvironment.development` to connect to a local backend API. const appEnvironment = AppEnvironment.demo;
+    // Use `AppEnvironment.production` to connect to a live backend API. const appEnvironment = AppEnvironment.demo;
     ```